 Aloe ferox is an economically important plant in South Africa, generating financial benefits for local communities and businesses involved in the collection, processing and sale of natural aloe resources for commercial use in the pharmaceutical and cosmetic industries.
-Whilst the trade in live plants is negligible, large volumes of A. ferox leaves, derivatives and extracts are exported annually to countries including Germany, the United Kingdom and the United States of America.
+Whilst the trade in live plants is negligible, large quantities of A. ferox extracts are exported annually to Argentina, Germany, Italy, the United Kingdom and Japan.
 The majority of the material used in marketable A. ferox products is obtained from wild sources; hence the species remains one of South Africa's leading wild-harvested commercially traded plants.
 It is nevertheless challenging to ascertain the amount of plants being impacted by the trade and further comprehensive analyses of field harvests and trade records are needed.